FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 20.

-Notice of Motion submitted by Councillor J. Scanlan--- 22
+Notice of Motion submitted by Councillor J. Scanlan
+---
+22

 ***I will move at the next Meeting that this Authority bring the cost of grave space in Rural***